Gunjankadam/Mangetsu/README.md

 Keeping that code **out of a public educational fork** reduces the risk that learners clone a “batteries-included” infringement pipeline.
 Here, the contract is explicit: **you** decide whether and how to run a compatible API, on **your** infrastructure, under **your** responsibility.

-### 3. Secrets, keys, and environment-specific config

-Real deployments need API keys, Supabase credentials, optional Playwright installs, and host-specific tuning.
-Those do not belong in a public tree.
-A minimal **client** repo plus `.env.example` keeps secrets out of history while still documenting what the UI can read at build/runtime.

-### 4. Independent lifecycles

-The client can be versioned, tagged, and released on its own (web deploy, Play Store sideloads).
-The backend may change daily as sites change markup.
-Splitting them avoids a monorepo where every HTML tweak forces an unrelated app release—or where students must debug scrapers before they can learn React.

-### 5. What you should do instead
+### 3. What you should do instead

 - Run your own compatible API locally or on a VPS, **or**
-- Point the app at a backend URL you trust (e.g. team internal), configured under **Settings → Backend link** or `VITE_MANGA_FLOW_BACKEND_URL` for static hosting.
+- Point the app at a backend URL you trust (e.g. team internal), configured under **Settings → Backend link** for static hosting.

-The client expects JSON shapes documented implicitly by the `src/native/Backend.ts` calls to `/api/...` routes; implementing that contract is outside this repository’s scope.
+If you need access to backend files, contact me at [kadamgunjan27@gmail.com](mailto:kadamgunjan27@gmail.com).

 ---